Citation, DOI, disclosures and article data

 - split-fat sign: the thin peripheral rim of fat best seen on planes along the long axis of the lesion in non-fat-suppressed sequences

 Treatment and prognosis

 Schwannomas are slow-growing lesions.
 Surgery is the treatment of choice.
 As schwannomas do not infiltrate the parent nerve, they can usually be separated from it.
-Recurrence is unusual, after complete resection.
-They almost never undergo malignant change.
+Recurrence is unusual after complete resection.
+They rarely undergo malignant change.